Nikhilsethiya/ToDo-App/README.md

-# A sample todo app in react
+# A sample todo app

 Imported a react application from https://github.com/piyushsachdeva/todoapp-docker